Home

 where <your_cluster_config> is a cluster configuration script that depends on your specific use case.
 We invite the reader to go over the Ray documentation for details on how to create this config file.

-Important: When using EC2 instances, make sure to tear down your cluster after your job finishes, so as to not incur unnecessary costs!
+Important: When using EC2 instances, make sure to tear down your cluster with ray down <your_cluster_config> after your job finishes, so as not to incur unnecessary costs!

 A sample config file can be seen here (make sure to adapt to your needs):